yetanotherchris/kelpie/README.md

 # kelpie
-Scans NLog *text* log files and displays them in a filterable way in an MVC application, using RavenDB for storage.
+Scans NLog *text* log files and displays them in a filterable way in an MVC application, using MongoDB for storage.

 ## Getting started